-For the majority of athletes, your muscles will break down at some point in a race, but the stronger athletes fatigue less, or they fatigue later.
+For the majority of athletes, your muscles will break down at some point in a race.
+But the stronger you are, the longer it takes you to fatigue.

-Triathlon training is broken into two categories, specific training and general training.
-At all times you should be training both sides of the spectrum.
-Unfortunately, when an athlete shifts too far to one category, the ladder falls and they lose certain qualities they’ve worked hard to develop.
+Triathlon training is broken into two categories: specific training and general training.
+You should be training both sides of the spectrum at all times.
+When you shift too far into one category, the ladder falls and you lose certain qualities they’ve worked hard to develop.

-A good example would be if you are gearing for a hilly race that features short climbs and you spent the final eight weeks only working on your top-end threshold and speed.
-The good news is that you will develop a great top end, but you’ll also lose the general endurance that holds you together to the finish line.
+A good example would be if you are gearing for a hilly race that features short climbs and you spend the final eight weeks only working on your top-end threshold and speed.
+The good news is that you will develop a great top end, but the bad news is that you’ll lose the general endurance that holds you together to the finish line.

 3 Winter Cycling Workouts for Building Muscular Strength